See how iPad is transforming teaching and

 FaceTime lets you make video calls from your iPad 2 to someone else’s iPad 2, new iPod touch, iPhone 4 or Mac over Wi-Fi.3 On the big iPad display, it’s even more like you’re there in person.
 With just a tap, you can meet with students when you're away from the classroom and collaborate with educators across the globe.

-With its expansive display and large, onscreen keyboard, iPad is perfect for taking notes in class.
-In landscape view, you see not only a note-taking page but a list of all your notes. iPad even circles the current note in red, so you can see where you are at a glance.
+With its expansive display and large onscreen keyboard, iPad is perfect for capturing ideas on the fly or jotting down to-do lists.
+In landscape view, you see not only a note-taking page but also a list of all your notes. iPad circles the current note in red, so you can see where you are at a glance.

 With built-in features like video mirroring and AirPrint, one iPad can teach an entire classroom.